‘Ironheart’: Three-Episode Premiere Uncovers Riri Williams’ Link to Iron Man

 Created by Chinaka Hodge, executive produced by Ryan Coogler, and starring Dominique Thorne, Anthony Ramos, and Alden Ehrenreich, Ironheart is a coming-of-age tale set within a modern monomyth.
 It’s about inner evolution, a rite of passage, and the growing pains of maturity, complicated by the presence of a metahuman megajerk with morally questionable goals.

-But the show also explores the consequences of innovation, the pros and cons of superhero activism, and the ethical gray areas of power.
+The show also delves into the consequences of innovation, the complexities of superhero activism, and the ethical gray areas of power.
+Plus, it includes a few surprising connections to the original Iron Man that longtime fans will appreciate.

 Ironheart doesn’t just wrap up Phase Five of the Marvel Cinematic Universe; it continues the introduction of a new wave of heroes poised to save the world, the galaxy, or in Riri’s case, the city.